Helping Colorado’s

 Purchase an Adopt-a-Shelter-Pet License Plate

-Since 2011 Adopt-a-Shelter-Pet License Plate sales have generated more than $1.5 million to spay/neuter and provide medical treatment and microchip identification for shelter animals.
-Across Colorado, there are over 15,000 Adopt-a-Shelter-Pet License Plates on the road.
+Since 2011 Adopt-a-Shelter-Pet License Plate sales have generated more than $5 million to spay/neuter, provide medical treatment and microchip identification for shelter animals.
+Across Colorado, there are over 26,000 Adopt-a-Shelter-Pet License Plates on the road.
+Help us provide ongoing support by buying your Adopt-a-Shelter-Pet plate today!

 Donate on your Colorado